 \subsection{cross-similarity}

-To uncover the local features of masked patches, we utilize the similarity of its surrounding features and its corresponding features in the original image by applying \texttt{cross-similarity} operation~(\cref{fig:4}).
+To uncover the local features of masked patches, we utilize the similarity between their surrounding features and their corresponding features in the original image by applying \texttt{cross-similarity} operation~(\ref{fig:4}).

-Assume the output of feeding the original input image $I$ is $y$ and the output of feeding masked image $\mathcal{M}(I)$ is $y'$.
+Assume that the output obtained from feeding the original input image $I$ is $y$ and the output obtained from feeding masked image $\mathcal{M}(I)$ is $y'$.
 In order to extract local features, the contrastive loss needs to be applied to the small patches of $y$ and $y'$.
 These patches are denoted by $\{y_p\Hquad and\Hquad {y'}_p, \forall p \in P\}$, where $P$ represents all patches within a feature map.
-The \texttt{cross-similarity} between the full feature map of the first view and a patch of the feature map of the second view ${y'}_p$ is calculated through the use of \cref{Eq:3}.
+The \texttt{cross-similarity} between the full feature map of the first view and a patch of the feature map of the second view ${y'}_p$ is calculated through the use of \ref{Eq:3}.

-The $\alpha$ represents the measurement of the sides of each patch.
-And $h$ and $w$ denote feature maps' height and width, respectively.
-To generate the complete \texttt{cross-similarity} between $y$ and $y'$, we compute the \texttt{cross-similarity} between $y$ and every patch of $y'$ ($\forall p \in y'$) and then concatenate them all together (\cref{Eq:4}).
+The variable $\alpha$ represents the measurement of the sides of each patch.
+Additionally, $h$ and $w$ denote the height and width of feature maps, respectively.
+To generate the complete \texttt{cross-similarity} between $y$ and $y'$, we compute the \texttt{cross-similarity} between $y$ and every patch of $y'$ ($\forall p \in y'$) and then concatenate them all together (\ref{Eq:4}).

 In order to calculate the \texttt{cross-similarity} of $y$ with $y'$, denoted as $CS(y',( \forall p \in y))$, we perform the same operation as before but with $y$ and $y'$ swapped.